JacksonKuo/blog/_posts/2025-2-14-app-defense-part-8.markdown

 # References
 [^1]: *(As of Spring Boot 2.1, we no longer need to load the SpringExtension because it's included as a meta annotation in the Spring Boot test annotations like @DataJpaTest, @WebMvcTest, and @SpringBootTest.)*

+[^2]: I don't trust the third-party embedded redis servers.
+And redis doesn't have a official embedded redis server.
+Using Testcontainers is a future project.